RGPtv/GPSLink/README.md

 ## Overview

-UbloxBridge connects to a u-blox GNSS module via USB OTG, parses raw NMEA sentences in real-time, and injects position data into Android's mock location system.
+GPSLink connects to a u-blox GNSS module via USB OTG, parses raw NMEA sentences in real-time, and injects position data into Android's mock location system.
 Any app that reads device location (Maps, navigation, survey tools, etc.) will see the u-blox fix instead of the built-in GPS.

 <br>